Pain after knee replacement – how long is it normal?

 Managing expectations: realistic goals after knee TEP

 Important for satisfaction: realistic expectations.
-Many patients expect complete pain relief immediately — this is rare.
-The goal of TKR is usually: significant reduction of chronic pain, restoration of function and mobility, improved quality of life and return to daily activities/work/hobbies.
+Many patients expect complete pain‑free relief immediately — this is rare.
+The goal of knee TKA is usually: significant reduction of chronic pain, restoration of function and mobility, better quality of life and a return to everyday activities/work/hobbies.
 The greatest pain reduction often occurs after the first 3 months; further improvements follow over months.
-For a minority, residual pain persists
+For a minority, residual pain remains

 When pain is no longer normal